 Natchez Walking Trails

-Finish the day walking along one of many walking trails (Natchez Trail or Natchez Bluff Walking Trail) or head across the Natchez-Vidalia Bridge to Vidalia, Louisiana to enjoy Vidalia Landing and Riverview Park and trail on the Mississippi River.
-We were staying nearby and took advantage of walking this paved trail while watching the barges and tugboats traveling up and down the river and enjoying views of the bridge.
+Wrap up your day with a stroll along one of Natchez’s many walking trails such as the Natchez Trail or Natchez Bluff Walking Trail.
+Head across the beautiful Natchez-Vidalia Bridge to Vidalia, Louisiana and enjoy Vidalia Landing and Riverview Park on the Mississippi River.